 - Ireland uses the metric system for weights, measures, speed limits and most signposting.

 - Electrical appliances use a three flat-pin socket and a 220V/50Hz AC power supply.

 - It is illegal to smoke in indoor public spaces or in a car.

 - For the record: legal voting age is 18, legal drinking age is 18, legal smoking age is 18, legal driving age is 17.

 - Crime levels are relatively low in Ireland and gun crime is very low.
 However, take sensible precautions in relation to pick-pockets and walking alone at night.
-Overall it is a safe place to travel and live.
-Northern Ireland is no exception to this and is safe and friendly to visitors.
+Overall it is a secure place to travel and live.
+Northern Ireland is no exception to this and is a friendly place to visit.

 - The emergency services can be called from anywhere in Ireland by dialling 999 or 112.

 - The police service is known as An Garda Síochána although most people use the term "the Guards", which is a type of respectful slang of their official Gaelic title.

 - Irish laws on homosexuality are among the most progressive in Europe.
 Gay and lesbian people enjoy the same rights as all citizens including the right to marry.

 - The majority religion is Roman Catholic Christian, however, Ireland continues to become a more and more secular society.
 The practice of an individual's faith is not restricted.
 Although access to places of worship that are not Catholic or Church of Ireland is limited outside of urban centres.